-Is it ridiculous to aim for a successful campaign each time you create your Facebook ads?
+Facebook ads can be a great way to increase customer engagement or drive external traffic to your Amazon landing pages.
+Is it ridiculous to aim for a successful Facebook campaign each time you create your Facebook ads?
 Most certainly not!
 Norman Vincent Peale once said: “Shoot for the moon.
 Even if you miss, you’ll land among the stars.”
 In this article, you will learn 10 Facebook ads optimization hacks that you can implement today to help you run successful Facebook ad campaigns.
-Here we go!

 This is the best time to run ads towards these posts as Facebook is more likely to reward you with better delivery and results.
 Getting at least a few likes or comments or shares is better than nothing, but having all three types of engagements is best.